-The fund's objective is to invest in companies with a high sustainability ranking and to reflect the long-term performance in the European stock markets, defined as the fund's benchmark index, with a high level of risk diversification.
+The fund's objective is to reflect the long-term performance in the European stock markets, defined as the fund's benchmark index, with a high level of risk diversification.

-Storebrand Europa Plus is a sustainable, index-oriented equity fund that invests in a wide range of shares in different sectors in the European stock markets.
-The fund's performance is compared with an index that reflects the European stock market.
-Differences are expected in the return between the fund and the index, and these may be significant as the fund follows our criteria for sustainable investments.
+Storebrand Europa is a sustainable, index-oriented equity fund that invests in a wide range of shares in different sectors in the European stock markets.
+The fund's performance is compared with an index that reflects the European stock markets.
+There can be a difference in the return between the fund and the index, as the fund follows our criteria for sustainable investments.
 This means that certain shares that are part of the index are excluded because they do not meet the sustainability requirements.
-The fund also actively selects companies with a low CO2 footprint and companies with high sustainability ratings.
-Up to 10 per cent of the fund's assets are invested in solution companies, i.e. companies that are helping contribute to achieving the UN's global sustainable development goals.
-These companies are not always in the fund's benchmark index.
+The fund usually invests in around 300-450 companies across several different sectors and countries.

-The fund follows our standard for sustainable investments, which means, among other things, that we refrain from investing in companies that are in breach of international standards and conventions.
-These include human rights, labour law and international law, corruption and financial crime, serious climate and environmental damage, and controversial weapons (land mines, cluster bombs and nuclear weapons).
+The fund follows our standard for sustainable investments, which means, among other things, that we refrain from investing in companies that are in the breach of international standards and conventions.
+These include human rights, labor law, and international law, corruption and financial crime, serious climate and environmental damage, and controversial weapons (land mines, cluster bombs, and nuclear weapons).
 We also exclude companies where more than 5 per cent of net sales come from the production and/or distribution of fossil fuels, tobacco, weapons, alcohol, gambling, pornography, cannabis or companies with large fossil reserves.